Jang Ye-eun

-Jang Ye-eun (Korean: 장예은; born August 10, 1998), better known as Yeeun, is a South Korean singer and rapper signed to Superbell Company.
-She is best known as the main rapper of the South Korean girl group, CLC.
-She was a part of longest-running pair of host at SBS MTV's The Show, from May 2018 to November 2019, together with Lee Jeno.
+Jang Ye-eun (Korean: 장예은; born August 10, 1998), better known as Yeeun, is a South Korean singer, songwriter, and rapper signed to Superbell Company.
+She is best known as the main rapper of the South Korean girl group CLC.
+She was part of the longest-running pair of hosts at SBS MTV's The Show, hosting from May 2018 to November 2019, alongside Jeno of NCT Dream.

 Early life and education

-Yeeun was born and raised in Dongducheon, Gyeonggi, South Korea.
+Yeeun was born and raised in Dongducheon, Gyeonggi Province, South Korea.
 She has an older sister.
 She attended Dongbo Elementary School, Dongducheon Girls' Middle School and School of Performing Arts Seoul.
 She graduated from the latter in February 2017.

 Career

-Pre-debut
+2014–2021: Career beginnings and solo activities

-In 2014, Yeeun made appearances in the music videos for "G.NA's Secret" by G.NA, and "Beep Beep" by BtoB.
-Yeeun also participated in "G.NA's Secret" promotional activities as a backing dancer with fellow Cube Entertainment trainees.
+In 2014, Yeeun made appearances in the music videos for "G.NA's Secret" and "Beep Beep" by G.NA and BtoB, respectively.
+Yeeun also participated in the former's promotional activities as a backing dancer with fellow Cube Entertainment trainees.

-2015–2021: Debut and career with CLC

 On March 10, 2015, Yeeun was revealed as the main rapper of the girl group CLC.
 The group officially debuted on March 19, 2015, with their debut single, "Pepe", from their debut EP, First Love.

-Solo activities
+On June 29, Yeeun hosted BtoB's comeback showcase for Complete with Na In-woo.

 On March 20, 2018, Yeeun made her runway debut for Greedilous at the 2018 F/W Hera Seoul Fashion Week, which was held at Dongdaemun Design Plaza.

-On May 21, 2018, SBS MTV announced that Yeeun has been selected to be a host of The Show starting from the 149th episode, aired on May 22, 2018, alongside NCT Dream's Jeno and Jin Longguo.
-After the latter left, they continued to be hosts as a duo until 212th episode, aired on November 26, 2019.
+On May 21, SBS MTV announced that Yeeun had been selected to be host The Show starting from the 149th episode, on May 22, 2018, alongside NCT Dream's Jeno and Jin Longguo.
+She departed the show after the 212th episode, on November 26, 2019.

-Together with fellow CLC member, Oh Seung-hee, Yeeun had featured on the original soundtrack for the drama, My Fellow Citizens!, with the song "Really Bad Guy", released on April 22, 2019.
+Together with fellow CLC member, Oh Seung-hee, Yeeun featured on the original soundtrack for the drama, My Fellow Citizens!, with the song "Really Bad Guy", released on April 22, 2019.

-In May 2020, Yeeun joined the cast of the Mnet music competition show, Good Girl.
-Yeeun had participated in total of 3 songs at the show.
+In May 2020, Yeeun joined the cast of the Mnet's music competition show, Good Girl.
+Yeeun had participated in a total of three songs during the show.
 She performed "Witch" with Hyo-yeon, Cheetah, Jamie, and Jiwoo of Kard on 6th episode.
-She then performed the other two alone, "Barbie" on the same episode and "Mermaid" on final episode.
-She promoted the former on the 672nd episode of M Countdown.
-She then released a special solo music video for "Mermaid" on the CLC YouTube channel in the run-up to CLC's September 2020 release, Helicopter.
+She had two solo songs, "Barbie" and "Mermaid" which were featured in the final episode.
+She promoted the "Barbie" on the 672nd episode of M Countdown.
+She later released a special solo music video for "Mermaid" on the CLC YouTube channel in the run-up to CLC's September 2020 release, Helicopter.

 In June 2021, Cube Entertainment announced that Yeeun would make her acting debut with her fellow members, Oh Seung-hee and Jang Seung-yeon, in the short film anthology series, Tastes of Horror.
 The short film premiered at the 26th Bucheon International Fantastic Film Festival in 2022.